 - When JAWS is reading by word in a braille document, it spells out the word as braille cells.

-- When you use the Spell Checker, you hear the misspelled word; press Insert + C to hear the word in context on its line.
+- When you use the Spell Checker, you hear the questioned word and its current spelling; press Insert + C to hear the word in context on its line.

 - In Coded View, when arrowing by character or word, or pressing Delete or Backspace, when the item to speak is a code or style code, JAWS speaks it that way.